Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 1. The plugin settings screen where you set up the details to connect to Dintero.

 == Changelog ==
+= 2023.10.31    - version 1.8.0 =
+* Feature       - Added support for WooCommerce's "High-Performance Order Storage" ("HPOS).
+* Tweak         - The plugin "Footer background color" setting has been removed.
+Please, use the more versatile and customizable [branding widget](https://docs.krokedil.com/dintero-checkout-for-woocommerce/get-started/introduction/#dintero-checkout-branding-widget) instead.
+* Fix           - Fixed an issue where the widget settings were not always properly saved.

 = 2023.09.26    - version 1.7.1 =
 * Fix           - Fixed an issue related to Embedded Dintero Checkout where if a guest user entered their billing and shipping information, WooCommerce wouldn't pass all the available field data for prefilling the form fields in the Dintero payment.